jon-jacky/Piety/editors/README.md

     >>> from sked import *
     ...

-(You might want to do this to edit broken display code in *frame*.)
 Here *clr()* dismisses the window by restoring full screen scrolling, so the window contents soon scroll away at the top of the terminal.
 Here *from sked import \** copies the commands in *sked*